Explorer Post Explorer Badge

 EXPLORER COMPETITIONS

 Competitions occur during the summer months while most schools are not in session and usually span three consecutive days, typically Friday – Sunday.
 The competition activities are completed Friday and Saturday, then the awards ceremony takes place on Sunday.
-Competitions allow Explorers the opportunity to test the knowledge, skills, and abilities that they’ve learned.
+Competitions allow Explorers the opportunity to test the knowledge, skills, and abilities they’ve learned through RPD.
 Our Explorers represent the Roseville Police Department and compete against other Explorer Posts from around California and occasionally neighboring states.

 Historically, RPD Explorers have attended Competitions in Sacramento, Central Valley, and as far south as Tehachapi.
 When Competitions occur at distant locations, Explorers may stay in a hotel for the days of the Competition.
 This expense is covered for the Explorers through fundraisers and donations that are received by the Explorer Post through the year.
-The primary component of the Competition involves scenarios in which Explorers take the role of the responding officer(s) and will use their knowledge and skills to assess and respond to the situation that is presented.
+The primary component of the Competition involves scenarios in which Explorers take the role of the responding officer(s) and will use their knowledge and skills to assess/respond to the situations presented.
 Explorers train for months ahead of time to enhance their skills and abilities in preparation for the competition.
-Some competitions also include obstacle courses and physical challenges the Explorers work together to complete.
+Some competitions include obstacle courses and physical challenges the Explorers work together to complete.

 Competitions take a considerable amount of time, effort, and training and are designed to be demanding both physically and mentally.
 Previous competition event scenarios have included: traffic stop, DUI investigation, domestic violence investigation, building search, shooting skills, hostage negotiation, and many others.